-In my last blog post, I looked at six reasons TDD can help your software development project.
+In my Part 2, I looked at six reasons TDD can help your software development project.
 In this follow-on article, I will look for some reasons Test Driven Development may not be right for you and your project, and some critical questions to help you decide.

 1. Your Project is Exploratory or “Proof-of-Concept” Only

 Test Driven Development (TDD) requires maintenance of tests.
 Therefore, it tends not to work as well for certain projects, specifically:

 - Exploratory or research-driven projects

 - Proof of concept projects, where some of the development may be abandoned

 In Test Driven Development, we must maintain the test code as well as the production code, and this maintenance takes time.
 I’ve found that with projects where the requirements are less understood and change more frequently, the time and cost of test maintenance is considerably higher.

 For these kinds of projects, the benefits of TDD can be somewhat lower.
 As requirements are changing, test suites and traceability matrices generated from the TDD process become invalid.
 We end up with high code coverage on software elements that ultimately do not make it into the final product.